 Florida State University (Tallahassee, FL): The majority of students receive support in the form of a teaching assistantship and are provided with a stipend, a tuition waiver, and a health-insurance subsidy.
 MFA students receive a three-year assistantship.
-The MA/MFA stipend is $15,600, and typically these amounts go up each year.
-Also The FSU Graduate School offers several fellowships and awards.
+For 2022-23, MA/MFA stipends will be $16,400, and typically these amounts go up each year.
+Also, The FSU Graduate School offers several fellowships and awards.

 University of Illinois, Urbana-Champaign (Urbana, IL): Three-year MFA program.
 Students accepted into the MFA program will receive full tuition waivers, guaranteed teaching assistantships.

-Indiana University (Bloomington, IN): M.F.A. programs offers a generous teaching package to creative writing students.
-All applicants receive consideration for appropriate fellowships that will carry a stipend of about $18,000, plus a tuition and fee-remission that covers roughly 90% of the cost of enrollment.
+Indiana University (Bloomington, IN): M.F.A. programs offer a generous teaching package to creative writing students.
+All applicants receive consideration for appropriate fellowships that will carry a stipend of about $19,000, plus tuition and fee-remission that covers roughly 90% of the cost of enrollment.

 Iowa State University (Ames, IA): 3-year MFA program.
-Starting half-time 20 hours per week teaching assistantships for MFA students total $19,250 over 10 months and also receive a full tuition waiver scholarship (approximate value $9,758) and health insurance coverage.
+Starting half-time 20 hours per week teaching assistantships for MFA students total $19,250 over 10 months and also receive a full-tuition waiver scholarship (approximate value $10,140) and health insurance coverage.
 The department has several resources available through which to offer fellowships and scholarships to qualifying new students.

 University of Iowa (Iowa City, IA): 2-year residency program.
 Financial assistance is available for all students enrolled in the program, in the form of teaching assistantships, research assistantships, and fellowships.
 Most fellowships and assistantships provide either tuition scholarships or full tuition remission.